rhtsid18-dev/great-knowledge-resources/README.md

 ### React JS: -

 - [This](https://www.youtube.com/watch?v=00RoZflFE34) is a great YT video on how to find and fix performance problems in your react application using the React profiler.
+- [This](https://www.youtube.com/watch?v=b0IZo2Aho9Y) is a great YT video on 10 ReactJS Anti-Patterns to avoid.

 ### DEVOPS: -